SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Does Treating Sleep Apnea Help Anxiety?

-That said, if a person has more severe anxiety symptoms or an anxiety disorder, they may still require an additional treatment directly aimed at the anxiety, like anti-anxiety medication.
+That said, CPAP therapy isn’t considered a direct treatment for anxiety, and people with anxiety disorders may still require targeted treatment, such as therapy, stress-management strategies, anti-anxiety medication, or a combination of approaches.
 If a person has sleep apnea, anxiety, and depression, all three disorders may need treatment to be properly managed.

 When to See a Doctor

-See a doctor if you suspect you have either sleep apnea or an anxiety disorder.
-A doctor can ask questions about your symptoms, evaluate your medical history, and order tests to determine what might be going on, which is the first step toward receiving treatment and relief.
+See a doctor if you suspect you have either sleep apnea or anxiety.
+A doctor can ask questions about your symptoms, evaluate your medical history, and possibly order tests to determine what might be going on, which is the first step toward receiving treatment and relief.

 The most common symptoms of OSA include loud snoring, lapses in breathing during sleep that can be observed by a bed partner, gasping, and snorting.
 You may also feel unrefreshed when you wake up, feel tired throughout the day, fall asleep unintentionally while doing a repetitive activity like driving or watching TV, have headaches, or experience irritability and mood swings.